When looking for a romantic partner, you probably have a mental checklist of questions. Some questions will be standard and provide a basic screening.

 3. Project Overview

-- Is it a project from scratch or a modification of one already in existence?
+- Is the project from scratch or a modification of an existing one?

 - Why did you decide to start this project?
 What problem are you looking to solve?